Skip to main content

 “If you’re time-poor, it’s about figuring out what you can do and reframing what ‘exercise’ looks like for you.”

-Try this tip: Sign up for your local parkrun, a free 5km event on Saturday mornings, where the focus is on community and having fun.
-Every time you run, jog, walk or volunteer, you’ll earn Vitality Activity points, which you can use towards weekly rewards.
-All you need to do is register on the parkrun website and print your barcode before you go.
+Try this tip: Sign up for your local parkrun – a free 5km event every Saturday morning focussed on community and fun.
+Each time you run, jog, walk or volunteer, you’ll earn Vitality points to access Vitality rewards.
+Just register at parkrun and print your barcode before you go.

-Why not take 30 minutes out of your day and try this full body workout with Vitality Ambassador, Jessica Ennis-Hill.
+Ready to take control of your health?
+Take just 30 minutes out of your day for this bodyweight workout with Vitality Ambassador Dame Jessica Ennis-Hill.

 Skipping sunscreen on cloudy days

-Even if the weather is cloudy, sun can be strong enough in the UK to burn or damage skin from mid-March to mid-October.
+Even on cloudy days, the UK sun can be strong enough to burn or damage skin from mid-March to mid-October.

-Experts at Cancer Research UK advise checking the weather forecast – if the ultraviolet (UV) index is three (moderate) or above, think about protecting your skin by following these sun safety guidelines.
+Experts at Cancer Research UK advise checking the weather forecast: if the ultraviolet (UV) index is three (moderate) or above, protect your skin by following these sun safety guidelines.

 Almost nine out of 10 UK cases of melanoma, the most serious kind of skin cancer, could be prevented just by staying safe in the sun and avoiding sun beds.